PencilCode/jquery-turtle/README.md

 Arbitrary 2d transforms are supported, including transforms of elements nested within other elements that have css transforms.
 Transforms are automatically decomposed to turtle components when necessary.

 A canvas is supported for drawing, but only created when the pen is used; pen styles include canvas style properties such as lineWidth and lineCap.

-A convex hull polygon can be set to be used by the collision detection and hit-testing functions below.
+A convex hull polygon can be set to be used by the collision detection and hit-testing functions (encloses, touches).
+The turtleHull is a list of x-y coordinates relative to the object's transformOrigin.
+If set to 'auto' (the default) the hull is just the bounding box for the element.

 Turtle Teaching Environment
 ---------------------------